cerndb/dbod-api/README.md

 # DBOD-API

+## Introduction

+This repository contains a REST API server which exposes a common and uniform interface to the CERN DB On Demand service internal database.
+The objective is to consolidate the access to the service database and avoid maintaining database access code in different components (and langugages) which form part of the service architecture.

+It's implemented using [Tornado](http://www.tornadoweb.org/) and tries to be as simple as possible.

 ## Installation for a development environment

-There is a dependency for *libpq-dev*.
+There is a dependency for *libpq-dev*, which is required to build the python *psycopg2* module.
 This library needs to be installed with the standard package manager for your OS.

+Afterwards you can clone the repository and install it and its dependencies in a local virtual environment (this requires the *python-virtualenv* package).

     $ git clone <repo_url>
     $ cd dbod-api